datazoompuc/datazoom.amazonia/README.md

 adopted, but all conversions are available on a dictionary in the Comex website (<https://www.gov.br/produtividade-e-comercio-exterior/pt-br/assuntos/comercio-exterior/estatisticas/base-de-dados-bruta/>).
+Systems of nomenclature vary in the degree of detail in terms of the product involved, as well as other characteristics, such as unit and granularity of location.

     There are four parameters in this function: